adamvduke/ADEngineBlock/README.md

 Purpose:
 --------

-The hope for EngineBlock is to support the full Twitter API and provide Authorization through OAuth.
-The major difference between EngineBlock and most of the other TwitterEngine solutions that I've come across is that EngineBlock will use Objective-C blocks as the callbacks for your Twitter API invocations.
+The hope for ADEngineBlock is to support the full Twitter API and provide Authorization through OAuth.
+The major difference between ADEngineBlock and most of the other TwitterEngine solutions that I've come across is that EngineBlock will use Objective-C blocks as the callbacks for your Twitter API invocations.
 This should hopefully solve a lot of threading issues, along with making your code less verbose.